Code-Institute-Submissions/p1/README.md

 ### What is this website for?

-This is a website for people to look at a classic sixties rock'n roll band and to find out when they're next on tour.
+This is a website for people to look at a classic sixties rock'n roll band and to find out when they're next on tour, and submitted any enquiries that they may have.

 ### What does it do?

 This website has various pages for the user to read about the lifes of the rolling stones, what music they produced during their careers and to learn about the history of the band.
-The site is also connected to the various social medias of the band allowing the user to learn more about them.
+It also allows users to find out when they're next on tour and allow them to submit The site is also connected to the various social medias of the band allowing the user to learn more about them.

 ### How does it work